Amayas29/MetroParis/README.md

 - *Version 1.0*
 - *2020*

-This application allows you to find the shortest route between two Paris metro stations, it is carried out in C
+This application allows you to find the shortest route between two Paris metro stations, it is programmed in C

 # Features :
 - Finds the shortest route between two stations